groundcover-com/caretta/README.md

 Feel free to add your contribution to the project.

 * Open an issue for missing features, or bugs
-* Create a pull request for adding code the project
+* Create a pull request for adding code to the project